fajardgb/FPL-viz/README.md

 FPL Helpful Visualizations

-As the Admin of a Fantasy Premier League (FPL) league, I created a few informative tools to make the season more enjoyable.
+As the Commisioner of a Fantasy Premier League (FPL) league, I created a few informative tools to make the season more fun!

 Lots of thanks to Jack Somervell and his article [A Complete Guide to the Fantasy Premier League (FPL) API](https://www.game-change.co.uk/2023/02/10/a-complete-guide-to-the-fantasy-premier-league-fpl-api/)!